learningequality/kolibri-docs/docs/learn.rst

 #.
 Type the word or combination of words you are looking for in the search field located in the top bar.
 #.
 Press :guilabel:`Enter` or click the |search| button to display the results.
 #.
-Filter the search results by channel or type of content.
+Filter the search results by channel or type of resource.

 	.. figure:: img/search.png
 		:alt: Use the select controls to filter the results by channel or type.